 Why should mutual feedback between managers and employees become the norm, the core of a new performance management?

-• Companies that want to become agile in this sense rely on a coaching leadership style in which encounters at eye level, respectful interaction and open exchange is the basis.
+- Companies that want to become agile in this sense rely on a coaching leadership style in which encounters at eye level, respectful interaction and open exchange is the basis.
 In addition, the feedback from employees helps managers to grow into these new leadership requirements.
+McKinsey, for example, has described in a study that a coaching management style is a key success factor for motivation and productivity.

 [1] See point 15 https://www.cognology.com.au/the-psychology-behind-better-workplace-feedback-15-surprising-facts/